 For our customers, we track everything.
 We strive to reach a point where we can be predictive in our efforts on the internet.
 For example, if we know what the visitor to lead ratio is, we can determine how much additional traffic it will take to increase lead revenue for a particular month.

 We look at how many pages it takes before someone becomes a lead and try to reduce that count.
 We look at what pages are being visited and which ones are being ignored.
 We even track people by zip code and other demographics to discover areas for future content.

 This is how we are able to generate tens of thousands of visits a month and generate hundreds of thousands of revenue per month.

 There are many paid and free tools available to you to track and measure the performance of your website.
 Google analytics is a good start, although it can be pretty confusing to some, and the data it shows is lacking in some specifics.
 It also does not do a good job of tracking which people specifically convert on a form.

 Admittedly, this was a lot of information to read.
 But the goal was to make a seemingly complex concept, understandable.
-We hope that we we were successful in the endeavor.
+We hope that we were successful in the endeavour.